 Trimethoprim/sulfamethoxazole has been a successful antibiotic formulation because each of its constituents, trimethoprim, and sulfamethoxazole, prevents effective processing of folic acid and its derivatives in bacteria.
 The thinking is that the synergistic effect of the combination significantly increases its efficacy as compared to either agent alone.
 Although there is a mounting body of research suggesting that this may be untrue, the combined formulation still predominates due to a lower prevalence of resistance to the combination in the community.

 Linezolid has a unique mechanism of action compared to other antibiotics.
 It inhibits the P site of the 50 S ribosome, which prevents the formation of bacterial ribosomes instead of preventing protein synthesis.
 As a result of this, it has no cross-resistance with other classes of antibiotics.

 Tetracycline antibiotics are administrable either orally or intravenously.
 Other preparations of tetracyclines are not common due to concerns for hypersensitivity reactions around the administration site.
 Most tetracyclines have poor oral bioavailability: generally less than 50%.
-However, doxycycline has been shown to have enteral absorption >90% of the oral dose.
+However, doxycycline has shown to have enteral absorption exceeding 90% of the oral dose.
 The preferred intravenous preparation of tetracycline antibiotics is doxycycline and should be given into the central venous system to reduce the risk of infusion site hypersensitivity.

 While erythromycin administration is possible via the IV route, the most common formulation of macrolide antibiotics is in oral forms.
 This is due to these agents causing significant pain and discomfort around the infusion site parenterally.
 Additionally, intravenous macrolides have correlations with thrombophlebitis.